Lochnivar/ashverse/edits/book-01-chapter-03-ewell-location-2025-12-10.md

 - The action (woken by the orders)
 - The messenger (John Walter Fairfax)

-This narrative detail has also been added to the timeline file (`archive/world-building/timelines/pod-campaign/part-01-withdrawal.md`) for consistency.
+This narrative detail has also been added to the timeline file (`world-building/06-timelines.md (POD Campaign section) or part-01-withdrawal.md`) for consistency.

----

 **Note:** This edit was originally made directly to the book file in violation of the Golden Rule.
 It has been reverted and is now presented as a proper edit proposal for review.